anluke/guitar-portal/README.md

 ## Plans for implementation

 - Project was hard.
-I wanted to do so much more but I couldn't risk it.
+I wanted to do so much more but I couldn't risk it as I was quite late to start with already.
 There is definitely room for improvement but I wanted to get at least a working MVP with CRUD implementation that looks nice and can be implemented down the line.
-- I am open to all the suggestions. 😊
+- I have learned a lot during this PP4.